British occupation zone in Germany: Berlin and the airlift

 The British along with the three other allied powers also had a separate occupation zone within the capital Berlin, this despite being deep inside the Soviet occupation area.
 The British sector (165.5 km2), consisted of the boroughs of Tiergarten, Charlottenburg, Wilmersdorf and Spandau.
 The Olympiastadion became the headquarters for the British occupiers.
 Spandau Prison was also located in the British sector but was operated by the Four-Power Authorities to house the Nazi war criminals sentenced to imprisonment at the Nuremberg Trials.

 On 24 June, following increased tension and agitation, the Soviets blockaded Berlin.
 At the time, West Berlin had 36 days' worth of food, and 45 days' worth of coal.
 Militarily, the Americans and British were greatly outnumbered because of the postwar scaling back of their armies - the British forces numbered around 7,606.
 During the ensuing blockade the British with help from pilots from Canada, Australia, New Zealand and South Africa, conducted their airlift known as "Operation Plainfare".
 RAF Gatow was modernised with a 2,000 yards (1,800 m) long concrete runway, using 794 German workers.
 The airfield was key during the 'airlift' and also served the Berlin Infantry Brigade.
 The RAF would be relied on to increase its numbers quickly.
 It could fly additional aircraft in from Britain in a single hop, bringing the RAF fleet to about 150 Douglas Dakotas and 40 of the larger Avro Yorks with a 10-ton payload.
 The British ran a system, flying southeast from several airports in the Hamburg area through their second corridor into RAF Gatow and then also returning out on the center corridor, turning for home or landing at Hanover.
 They ran some round-trips, using their southeast corridor.
 To save time many flights didn't land in Berlin, instead air dropping material, such as coal, onto the airfields.
 Short Sunderland flying boats flying from Finkenwerder on the Elbe near Hamburg to the Havel river next to Gatow, their corrosion-resistant hulls were able to deliver baking powder and other salt into the city.

 On 4 May 1949 the Soviets lifted the blockade, as they were unable to shoot down aircraft coming in as this would have led to war.
 Out of a total of 2,326,406 tons of supplies and food delivered the British contribution came to 541,937 tons.
-The cost was moderate with eight aircraft being lost in accidents but 40 personnel having lost their lives.
+The cost was moderate: eight aircraft were lost in accidents and 40 personnel were killed.